North-East-woman-settlement-medical" alt="">

 Another factor is when the anaesthesia is performed by inexperienced or unsupervised trainees or medical professionals.

-For a clinical negligence claim to be successful, it is necessary to show first of all that the care you received was below the standard which can be expected of a reasonably competent medical practitioner.
-This applies to trainees as much as it does to fully-qualified staff, because it is assumed that there will be proper supervision and training in place.
+For a clinical negligence claim to be successful, it is first necessary to show that the care you received was below the standard to be expected of a reasonably competent medical practitioner.
+This applies to trainees as much as it does to fully-qualified staff, because it is assumed that they will have received proper supervision and training.

 Experience and know-how is key, and those monitoring the anaesthetic should have the necessary level of training and experience.
 If that is not so, then there may have been negligence.